Civil partnership dissolution solicitors

 The right legal advice at this point can help to protect your rights and ensure that informed decisions can be made throughout the dissolution of the civil partnership.
 If you are also parents, you will need to make arrangements for your children that are in their best interests, and we can help you to achieve this by offering expert support at every stage of the process.

-At Moore Barlow, our team of family law solicitors are known for providing expert legal advice on all aspects of civil partnership dissolution, helping you to achieve the best possible outcome from the situation.
+At Moore Barlow, our team of family law solicitors are known for providing expert legal advice on all aspects of civil partnership dissolution, helping you to achieve the best possible outcome in your circumstances.
 If you are part of a couple who wish to proceed with dissolving a civil partnership, some of the considerations that need to be settled can include:

-- The division of any assets, such as properties
+- The division of any assets and properties

-- Arranging separation agreements, financial orders and the final order dissolving the civil partnership.
+- Drafting separation agreements or financial orders and dissolving the civil partnership by securing the final order.

-- Issues around children, such as residency, contact, maintenance arrangements and parenting decisions.
+- Issues around children, such as where they should live, contact, maintenance arrangements and parenting decisions.

 It’s important that you seek expert legal advice as early in the process as possible if you are seeking to dissolve a civil partnership, to help protect your interests.